hive-engine/steemsmartcontracts-wiki/Database-API.md

 ```

  ## 3. Add a record in a table
-Once you retrieved a table via the getTable method you can perform actions on it similarly to MongoDB, so to add a record we will be using:
+Once you retrieve a table via the getTable method, you can perform actions on it similarly to MongoDB.
+So to add a record, we will be using:

 `insert(record: object)`